PlaceOS/docs/key-concepts/drivers.md

 <!-- ![Drivers either communicate or coordinate.](../.gitbook/assets/concepts-drivers.svg) -->

 ## Drivers and Modules
-[Modules](modules.md) are instances of drivers, letting the rest of PlaceOS access their specific funtions.
+[Modules](modules.md) are instances of drivers, letting the rest of PlaceOS access their specific functions.